Responsible Whale Watching

 We strictly follow the Pacific Whale Watch Association guidelines.
 We keep our distance from the whales (200 meters from all non-Southern Resident Killer Whales), practice parallel viewing at slow speeds, alert recreational vessels when whales are in the area, and leave when there are too many boats.
 All members of the PWWA have entered into a Sustainable Whale Watch Agreement with the government of Canada.
 It allows companies to view non-Southern Resident killer whales from 200 meters in exchange for not viewing Southern Resident Killer Whales in Canadian waters, as they are listed as endangered.

 Our captains have a WDFW Commercial Whale Watching License and receive PWWA guidelines training every year.
 We also chose to run our tours with two 30ft vessels to provide a more intimate experience and reduce underwater noise impact on wildlife.

 1% for the planet

-We charge a $2 conservation fee with all of our trips.
-This fee helps directly to support whale conservation in the Salish Sea.
-100% of all fees are forwarded directly to the Center for Whale Research, Save our Wild Salmon, and the Whale Museum, Sooke Chinook, Humpback Whale Research.
+We charge a $2 conservation fee to support whale conservation in the Salish Sea.
+100% of the fees are forwarded directly to the Center for Whale Research, Save our Wild Salmon, the Whale Museum, Sooke Chinook, and Humpback Whale Research.